Elden Ring release date, trailers, news and pre-orders

 Elden Ring pre-orders

 Elden Ring pre-orders are live right now for PS4 and Xbox One.
 However, PS5 and Xbox Series XS pre-orders aren't currently live – we will update this page when these become available.
-Below, you'll find links to Elden Ring pre-orders at both Amazon US and Amazon UK.
+Below, you'll find links to Elden Ring pre-orders.

 Elden Ring trailers